madhannmady/React-Learning-Data_Fetching/README.md

+# React Learning Data_Fetching

+The main motive of this project is to understand the basics of fetching data using a Third Party API ie. NASA's API, and display the contents in a dynamic way

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.